eve-autonomy/ad_sound_manager/README.md

 1. Notify operator by `voice alarm` once that the system has booted successfully.
 1. Keep informed by `voice alarm` that the system is being in shut down sequence.

+Audio playback interruption function due to idling.
+Even when the car is not running, the background music keeps playing quietly to prevent idling.

 ## Input and Output
 - input
   - from [autoware.universe](https://github.com/autowarefoundation/autoware.universe)